 What Is the Zero Blood Alcohol Rule?

-Under Ontario's Highway Traffic Act, the zero tolerance law applies to all novice drivers (G1, G2) and all drivers under 22.
+Under Ontario's Highway Traffic Act, the zero-tolerance law applies to all novice drivers (G1, G2) and all drivers age 21 or under.
 As a G1 driver, you cannot have any detectable blood alcohol content while driving.
 There is no lower limit or grace amount.
 The penalty for a zero-tolerance violation includes an immediate licence suspension.

 What Are the Passenger Restrictions?